romaanankin/avro-schema-manager/README.md

 EXAMPLE:  `java -jar schema-validator-1.0-SNAPSHOT.uber.jar -gv database.properties bet`

+#####NOTE THAT IF YOU WANT TO VALIDATE FILES MANUALLY JUST PUT THEM INTO CORRESPONDING DIRECTORIES, DEFINED IN A PROPERTIES FILE, AND GIVE THE SAME NAME

 TODO: generate schemas straight from rabbit MQ
 ## Built With
 * [Maven](https://maven.apache.org/) - Dependency Management